MoveOnLibra/LibraExplorer/README.md

 http://47.254.29.109-36765.explorer.moveonlibra.com/

-We will support more formal method to support third-party Libra network.
+We will add more formal method to support third-party Libra network.
 Currently, you cann't mint coin and commit transactions on these third-party Libra network explorer.

 ## Feedback is welcome.